Month: May 2025

 This project undertakes an exploration of the Medieval era through photographic means, with the intent to evoke emotional resonance, nostalgia, and visual intrigue.
 My enduring fascination with the architecture, symbolism, and atmospheric qualities of this period has informed this work.
 Structures such as castles, cathedrals, and ruins offer rich textural elements, dramatic lighting, and profound historical significance.
 The inspiration for this project derives from medieval folklore, dark visual tones, and the inherent mystery associated with this era.

 Technically, I employ a Canon 4000D DSLR camera equipped with both an 18–55mm and a 75–300mm lens.
 This configuration enables the capture of expansive architectural forms as well as detailed, intricate elements.
 I primarily shoot utilizing natural light, capitalizing on the golden hour and ambient illumination to enhance mood and shadow play.
-Compositionally, I rely on leading lines, symmetry, and the rule of thirds to establish balance and depth within the images.
-Post-processing is performed using Adobe Photoshop, where tonal adjustments, subtle sharpening, and noise reduction are applied to improve clarity.

 My photographic style is characterized by a moody, minimalist, and atmospheric aesthetic.
-I employ soft contrast, subdued colour palettes, and meticulous framing to underscore the spiritual and emotional resonance of medieval spaces.
+I employ soft contrast, subdued color palettes, and meticulous framing to underscore the spiritual and emotional resonance of medieval spaces.
 Emphasis is placed on textures, stonework, and the interaction of light with architectural features such as windows, arches, and carvings.
 Through this approach, I seek to convey a personal connection to these sites—spaces that evoke a sense of timelessness and profound meaning.

 Emotionally, my objective is to communicate reverence, mystery, and awe.
 I aspire for viewers to feel as though they are entering a different realm, where history, spirituality, and imagination converge.
 While the subject matter remains rooted in history, my methodology is influenced by contemporary photographic practices, particularly in its minimalist aesthetic and narrative-driven approach.
 The overarching goal is to inspire contemporary audiences to find renewed significance in ancient architecture.

-A significant technical challenge involved capturing images in low-light conditions without the use of a tripod.
-This was addressed through the utilization of faster lenses, increased ISO settings, and meticulous handheld techniques.
-Additionally, securing access to certain sites necessitated careful planning and adaptability.
 This project holds considerable personal significance, as it integrates my interests in history, storytelling, and visual art.
 It serves as a conduit between the past and present, transforming ancient architecture into emotionally compelling imagery that encourages viewers to pause, reflect, and establish a meaningful connection with enduring heritage.

 Libby-Lee Myring

 The concept of this project, The Beauty of Women and Men, is showing beauty standards of women and men.
 I think this is important to showcase because today beauty standards are so high and it’s showcasing that you don’t have to live up to today’s beauty standards.

 What inspired my theme was showing femininity in my previous project called diversity.

-I thought it was important to show that women in dresses are normal, and they shouldn’t be sexualised or shouldn’t be told what to wear, this also goes for men also.The techniques and processes I used in my work are using a mixture of colour and monochrome in my work.
+I thought it was important to show that women in dresses are normal, and they shouldn’t be sexualised or shouldn’t be told what to wear; this also goes for men.

 Angel Reynolds-Hailing

-My idea was developed into a project by taking photos of people who have or still are in care. and by projecting lyrics onto people wearing white, the lyrics where written by me and Jordan.
+My idea developed into a project by taking photos of people who have been or still are in care and by projecting lyrics onto people wearing white.
+The lyrics were written by me and Jordan.
+My work is different and unique because it’s about life in care and how it affects the children forced into the system.

 Mason Wild